aws/aws-sam-cli/CONTRIBUTING.md

     self._test_my_feature("runtime_x", use_container=True)
 ```

-2. Remove the matching parameter from the `@parameterized.expand` list to avoid running it twice in the Linux+Docker CI.
+2. If the parameter set already exists in a `@parameterized.expand` list, keep it in the original list and use `@pytest.mark.tier1_extra` instead of `@pytest.mark.tier1` on the dedicated method.
+This avoids running the same test twice in Linux+Docker CI.

-3. Each runtime should have one non-container and one container tier 1 test.
+3. If the parameter set does NOT exist in any parameterized list (i.e. it's unique to the tier1 method), use `@pytest.mark.tier1`.

-See `tests/integration/TIER1_TESTS.md` for the full list of selected tests.
+4. Each runtime should have one non-container and one container tier 1 test.

 ## Finding contributions to work on